iandanforth/pymuscle/README.md

 ## Recovery

 Potvin and Fuglevand 2017 explicitly models fatigue but *not* recovery.
-PyMuscle implements a simple inversion of the fatigue rules for recovery but this is not empirically grounded.
 We eagerly await the updated model from Potvin which will included a model of recovery.

 ## Proprioception